SuDIS-ZJU/DeXOR/README.md

 Default is `DeXOR`.

 You can test multiple algorithms in a manner similar to the example provided:
-`java -jar OL-TSC-1.0-jar-with-dependencies.jar -in  ./datasets/Overall -m ATDP Gorilla Chimp Chimp128 Elf ElfPlus`
+`java -jar OL-TSC-1.0-jar-with-dependencies.jar -in  ./datasets/Overall -m DeXOR Gorilla Chimp Chimp128 Elf ElfPlus`

 ## Notified